The Fair Hearing Process

 You can request a hearing by telephone by calling 1-800-342-3334.

-Request a fair hearing online at: http://otda.ny.gov/hearings/request/.
+You can request a fair hearing online at: http://otda.ny.gov/hearings/request/.
 This is the fastest and easiest way to ask for a fair hearing.

 Does it Make a Difference How I Request my Fair Hearing?

-No. If you use as phone to ask for a fair hearing, you will get the same fair hearing that you would get if you had requested a fair hearing online.
+No. If you use a phone to ask for a fair hearing, you will get the same fair hearing that you would get if you had requested a fair hearing online.
 However, if you try to request a fair hearing over the phone, you may have to wait a long time.
 If you request your fair hearing online or by fax, make sure to print and keep a copy of the confirmation that the fair hearing request was received.

 What If I Need a Fair Hearing as Soon as Possible?

 If you have an emergency, such as an emergency housing denial, you should try to request your fair hearing by phone.
-When you speak to someone at the OTDA, tell them that you need an “emergency fair hearing” and explain to them why you need a fair hearing right away.
+When you speak to someone at the fair hearing office or OTDA, tell them that you need an “emergency fair hearing” and explain to them why you need a fair hearing right away.
 If the OTDA representative agrees that it is an emergency, they will try to schedule the fair hearing as soon as possible.
 Depending on how soon the fair hearing is scheduled, there may not be time for the OTDA representative to mail a fair hearing scheduling notice to you, so be sure to write down the date, time, and location of the fair hearing.

 Do I Need a Notice from DSS to Request a Fair Hearing?